GrantEdwards/Python-curses-and-terminfo/Readme.md

 ~~~

+This approach does not allow inserting control sequences into the text
+stream as shown in the first option, since control sequences must be
+output using curses.putp() so that delay specifiers can be replaced by
+an appropriate number of ASCII NUL characters.

+Note that it's not safe write arbitrary byte strings using
+curses.putp(), since putp() scans the byte string for terminfo delay
+specifiers and replaces them with zero or more NUL bytes.

-Note that the C standard doesn't require that stdout be a global
+Also note that the C standard doesn't require that stdout be a global
 variable that can be accessed as shown above.
 It may be a macro that
 returns a pointer of the correct type.
 If that's how your libc works,
 then the above code may not be feasible — but there is a